About The Club

 In 1918 the entire Clubhouse was handed over to the fledgling Royal Air Force as accommodation for its trainee officers, and during the Second World War, supported the Allied planning staff who were based in Clifton prior to the D-Day landings.

-The Club is extremely proud of the heritage endowed by both Greenway and Auriol, and throughout history, various alterations to the building have been sympathetically made.
+The Club is extremely proud of achieving it’s bicentennial year in 2018.
+With more than 200 years of history defining the warm, vibrant and inclusive community it is today.
 The Club’s interior has been tastefully refurbished to include modern facilities, while retaining its traditional elegance and charm.

 Famous Members and Club Membership